Cash out refinance: Definition and how it works

 Home equity loan

 A home equity loan is essentially a second mortgage, by a different name.
-Because you take out a second loan against your home equity, you have to make an additional payment every month.
+Because you take out a second loan against your home equity, you must make an extra payment every month.
 Home equity loans are attractive because you can choose a fixed interest rate.
 Just be sure not to borrow more than you can afford to pay back.

 Is it smart to use a cash-out refinance?

 A cash-out refinance can be a smart choice for many homeowners.
-Even when mortgage rates are rising, the collateral involved in a cash-out refinance (your property) makes it less risky for lenders, who are then able to keep refinance rates more affordable.
+Even when mortgage rates are rising, the collateral involved in a cash-out refinance (your property) makes it less risky for lenders.
+These lenders are then able to keep refinance rates more affordable.

 Do you have experience with doing a cash-out refinance?
 Let us know in the comment section below.